-Experiment No. List of exercises/experiments Analysis and design of steel and RCC elements using any standard software used in the industry: Analysis and design of continuous and cantilever beams.
-I Ш Analysis and design of multi-storied RCC framed structures.
-3 Ш III Preparation of structural drawings of slabs and beams: Detailed structural drawing of one way / two way and continuous slabs.
-IV IV Detailed structural drawing of continuous / flanged beams.
-V V Detailed structural drawing of foundation units - isolated and combined footing (rectangular).
-VI Use of Building Information Modelling tools: Introduction to BIM process and describe the workflow in using BIM in the building lifecycle (Theory Discussion).
-3 VII Use of Project Management Software (MS Project/Primavera): Introduction to project management - CPM & PERT (Theory class).
+Experiment No. List of exercises/experiments No. of hours I Analysis and design of steel and RCC elements using any standard software used in the industry: Analysis and design of continuous and cantilever beams.
+3 II Analysis and design of multi-storied RCC framed structures.
+3 III Preparation of structural drawings of slabs and beams: Detailed structural drawing of one way / two way and continuous slabs.
+3 IV Detailed structural drawing of continuous / flanged beams.
+3 V Detailed structural drawing of foundation units - isolated and combined footing (rectangular).
+3 VI Use of Building Information Modelling tools: Introduction to BIM process and describe the workflow in using BIM in the building lifecycle (Theory Discussion).
+8 VII Use of Project Management Software (MS Project/Primavera): Introduction to project management - CPM & PERT (Theory class).
 3 VIII Preparation of Bar Chart/Gantt Charts/CPM/PERT Charts.
 3 IX To find the critical Path based on the given set of activity/event data.
-3 х Practice on Resource allocation and Project Monitoring (Cost and Time).
-3 XI Field exercise to use Total Station: Field exercise on preparation of contour map for a given terrain using advanced surveying instruments like Total Stations (The survey activity undertaken shall be of at least 5000 Sq. m).
+3 Х Practice on Resource allocation and Project Monitoring (Cost and Time).
+3 ΧI Field exercise to use Total Station: Field exercise on preparation of contour map for a given terrain using advanced surveying instruments like Total Stations (The survey activity undertaken shall be of at least 5000 Sq. m).
 Total hours 30